Polar decomposition of semigroups generated by non-selfadjoint quadratic differential operators and regularizing effects: Splitting of semigroups generated by non-selfadjoint quadratic differential operators

-We refer the reader to Subsection \ref{FIO} in Appendix for the definition of the Fourier integral operators $\mathscr K_T$ and their basic properties, where $T$ is a non-negative complex symplectic linear bijection in $\mathbb C^{2n}$.
-The key property satisfied by the operators $\mathscr K_T$ that we will need here is that if $T_1$ and $T_2$ are two non-negative complex symplectic linear bijections in $\mathbb C^{2n}$, then $T_1T_2$ is also a non-negative complex symplectic linear bijection and
+We refer the reader to Subsection \ref{FIO} in the appendix for the definition of the Fourier integral operators $\mathscr K_T$ and their basic properties, where $T$ is a nonnegative complex symplectic linear bijection in $\mathbb C^{2n}$.
+The key property satisfied by the operators $\mathscr K_T$ that we will need here is that if $T_1$ and $T_2$ are two nonnegative complex symplectic linear bijections in $\mathbb C^{2n}$, then $T_1T_2$ is also a nonnegative complex symplectic linear bijection and

 see Proposition \ref{17052019P3}.
 The sign uncertainty in \eqref{11022019E7} will not be an issue in the following.
 As a consequence of \eqref{11022019E7} and Proposition \ref{13112018P2}, we shall on the one hand, to prove \eqref{14012019E1}, obtain the existence of two families $(A_t)_{t\in\mathbb R}$ and $(H_t)_{t\in\mathbb R}$ of real symmetric positive semidefinite matrices $A_t\in\Symm^+_{2n}(\mathbb R)$ and real symplectic matrices $H_t\in\Symp_{2n}(\mathbb R)$ respectively, whose coefficients depend analytically on the time variable $t\in\mathbb R$, such that for all $t\in\mathbb R$,